Bektashi Dedebabate

 Bektashi Dedebabate is the religious leadership of Bektashi Islam.
 The term Dedebaba comes from Turkish and means the grandfather (grandfather+dad).
 The dedebabas (kryegjysh) are the spiritual and religious leaders of the Bektashi community.
 Bektashis do not consider them to be divinely appointed leaders.
-The current and eighth Bektashi debebaba is Baba Mondi.
+The current and eighth Bektashi dedebaba is Baba Mondi.

 List of dedebabas

 List of dedebabas following the 1925 exodus of the Bektashi Order from Turkey to Albania: